-Living Room Concert Form Please make additional copies as needed!
+Living Room Concert Form

+Please make additional copies as needed!

 Performer (student first and last name)

 Concert Date:

-Pieces Performed: Perform 3-4 pieces you know well at each concert.
+Name of Piece 1 2 w well at each concert.
 One piece must be a solo , and the rest can be of your choosing.

-Name of Piece Last name of Composer

-1 Last name of Composer
+Last name of Composer

-2

-3

-4
+3 4

-Signatures of Audience Members in attendance

-(at least one adult must be present - up to o three (3) audience members may be on FaceTime/Skype, etc.)
+ce - up to three (3) audience members may be on FaceTime/Skype, etc.) Comments:

-Comments:

 1

-2

-3

-4

-5

-Additional

-Comments:
+5Additional Comments:

-Living Room Concert Form

-Please make additional copies as needed!
+Living Room Concert Form Please make additional copies as needed!

-Trease make diduntorial copies as needed.

 Performer (student first and last name)

-renormer (stadent mot and tast name)

-C ID

 Concert Date:

-Pieces Performed: Perform 3-4 pieces you know well at each concert.
+Pieces Performed: Perform 3-4 pieces you known and of Piece 1 well at each concert.
 One piece must be a solo , and the rest can be of your choosing.

-Name of Piece Last name of Composer
+Last name of Composer

-1 •

-2

-2

-3

-4

-Signatures of Audience Members in attendance

-o three (3) audience members may be on FaceTime/Skype, etc.)
+ce - up to three (3) audience members may be on FaceTime/Skype, etc.) Comments:

-(at least one adult must be present up t Comments:

-Comments:

 1

-2

-3

-4

-5.

-Additional

-Comments:
+Additional Comments: